jakobniinja/braille-tts-vim/README.md

 ### Properties
-you will need a application properties setup, contact me if you have problem starting the server
+you will need a application.properties file , contact me if you want it for starting the server

 jakobyaro127@hotmail.com